De Havilland Mosquito operational history: Low-level Daylight Attack Phase

 From around the start of June 1942 to the end of May 1943, the two RAF Squadrons who were the first to be equipped with Mosquito Mk.
 B.IV bombers operated as a low-level daylight bomber force in precision raids.
 On 15 November 1941, 105 Squadron, RAF, took delivery at RAF Swanton Morley, Norfolk, of the first operational Mosquito Mk.
 B.IV, serial no. W4064.
+No. 150 Squadron also had the first Mosquito to enter service (W4066).
 For nearly a year, in 1942 and 1943, 105 Sdn., based next at RAF Horsham St. Faith, then from 29 September, RAF Marham, undertook daylight low-level and shallow dive attacks..
 On 29 August 1942, Mk IVs of 105 Squadron RAF undertook a bombing mission against Pont-à-Vendin.
 They were attacked head-on by Focke-Wulf Fw 190s that then turned to fire again from the stern.
 The Mosquitos used their speed to outpace the 190s.
 On 19 September, Mosquitos attacked Berlin for the first time in daylight.
 Once again, when a Mosquito piloted by D.A.G ″George″ Parry was attacked by Messerschmitt Bf 109s, he was able to outrun them.
 One Mosquito failed to return.
-Another of the early low-level missions was the Oslo raid on 25 September 1942, carried out by four aircraft of No. 105 Squadron RAF, after which the Mosquito was publicly revealed for the first time.
+Another of the early low-level missions was the Oslo Mosquito Raid (1942), carried out by four aircraft of No. 105 Squadron RAF, after which the Mosquito was publicly revealed for the first time.